-Preset - Each side of the buttons (1 through 6) can store one frequency on AM, and two frequencies on FM.
+Preset - Each preset button can store one frequency on AM and two frequencies on FM.

 - 1. Select the desired band, AM or FM.
-FM1 and FM2 let you store two frequencies with each side of the preset button. - 2.
+FM1 and FM2 let you store two frequencies with each preset button. - 2.
 Use the tune, seek, or scan function to tune the radio to a desired station. - 3.
-Pick a preset number (1-6), and hold it until you hear a beep. - 4.
+Pick a preset button (1-6), and hold it until you hear a beep. - 4.
 Repeat steps 1 through 3 to store a total of six stations on AM and twelve stations on FM.